LinuxBeaver/LinuxBeaver/README.md

 All plugins have source code and compile instructions on their Github page and Github page release section and can be compiled with Ninja and Meson but Windows, Linux and Chromebook users can use preconfigured binaries.
 Mac users have to compile no matter what as I don't know how to support Mac.
 If you look at the source code of my GEGL plugins you will also find GEGL syntax listed before the code begins.
 If you put this GEGL syntax inside GIMP's "GEGL Graph" filter you can test a plugin of mine in a static position without installing.
 The syntax provided in the source code roughly recreates the plugin.
 It is total transparency, every aspect of what I do is open source so others can learn and create GEGL plugins themselves if they want.

 ## Windows
-.dll file filter binaries go in `C:\Users\USERNAME\AppData\Local\gegl-0.4\plug-ins` or perhaps `C:\Users\AppData\Local\gegl-0.4\plug-ins` then restart Gimp and open "GEGL Operation".
+.dll file filter binaries go in `C:\Users\USERNAME\AppData\Local\gegl-0.4\plug-ins` or perhaps `C:\Users\AppData\Local\gegl-0.4\plug-ins` then restart GIMP and open "GEGL Operation".
 You may need to create the folder 'plug-ins` if it does not exist.

 There is a very low chance Windows users will need to reinstall GIMP for plugins to work.
-This low chance is probably caused by having a old version of Gimp or GEGL as a dependency.
+This low chance is probably caused by having a old version of GIMP or GEGL as a dependency.

 ## Windows (portable apps)
 Search for **gegl-0.4** make a plug-ins folder and put the binaries there or see if `drive:\GIMPPortable\App\gimp\lib\gegl-0.4\plug-ins` exist and put the binaries there.